Women peacemakers born today

 1882 Anna Siemsen born Westphalia, Germany (d.
 1952).
 German; professor; peace educator; member of WILPF.
 Protested World Wars I and II; voted against military expansion as Socialist pacifist member of Reichstag, 1928-30; exiled from Germany, 1933; worked for European unity after WWII.

 1930 Maria de Lourdes Pintasilgo born Abrantes, Portugal (d.
 2004).
-Chemical engineer; Portuguese ambassador to UNESCO, 1975; Portugese Prime Minister, 1979; first female candidate for Portugese presidency, 1986; member of European Parliament, 1987; signatory of leaders' declaration on abolition of nuclear weapons, 1998.
+Chemical engineer; Portuguese ambassador to UNESCO, 1975; Portuguese Prime Minister, 1979; first female candidate for Portuguese presidency, 1986; member of European Parliament, 1987; signatory of leaders' declaration on abolition of nuclear weapons, 1998.

 1952 Rita Thapa born Kathmandu, Nepal Peacemaker.
 Served as mediator during Maoist insurgency, 2001.
 Founded Nagarik Aawaz (“The Voice of the Citizen”) for conflict transformation and peacebuilding, 2001.
 Ashoka Fellow, 1998; Nobel Peace Prize nominee, 2005.

 Women's peacemaking on this day